mxnnn/project-template/apps/web/README.md

 - The component name must be in PascalCase (e.g. MyComponent, Button).
 - The script will not overwrite existing directories with the same name as the component.
 - The ${COMPONENT_NAME} placeholder in the template files will be replaced with the actual component name.
+- The component will be created in the respective component type folder.
+(Atoms, Molecules & Organisms).

 ### Example